dbracale/dbracale.github.io/_pages/notes.md

 {% include base_path %}

 Welcome to the notes page.
-The note that require password are work in progress and will eventually be available.
-Below are links to some topics:
+Some of the notes are currently a work in progress and require a password for access.
+They will be made available soon.
+Below are links to various topics:

 - [Topic 1: Optimal Transport and Isotonic Regression](/notes/ot/)